jdeath/Hubspace-Homeassistant/README.md

 Preferred method: Add this repo as a custom repository in [HACS](https://hacs.xyz/).
 Add the hubspace integration.

+Directions to manually add a repo are here: `https://hacs.xyz/docs/faq/custom_repositories`

 Manual method: copy the hubspace/ folder in the repo to `<config_dir>/custom_components/hubspace/`.

 For either method, add the following entry in your `configuration.yaml`: